ericscheffler/bicep-registry-modules/avm/ptn/network/virtual-wan/README.md

 ### Parameter: `virtualHubParameters.s2sVpnParameters.vpnGatewayName`

 Name of the VPN Gateway.
-Required when deployS2SVpnGateway is true.
+Required if deployS2SVpnGateway is true.

 - Required: No
 - Type: string